What’s new and changed in Funnelback DXP and Funnelback 16?

 A results page is used to define a search that a user will interact with.
-The results page includes the search templates, all of the configuration and reporting associated with a search that is provided to an end user.
+The results page includes the search templates, configuration and reporting associated with a search that is provided to an end user.
 These are roughly equivalent to a service enabled profile in v15.24 and earlier terminology.

-Plugin-based extensions provide Funnelback developers with a way of safely extending the functionality within Funnelback to provide reusable and upgradeable plugins that can be mixed and matched on search implementations.
+Plugins provide Funnelback developers with a way of safely extending the functionality within Funnelback to provide reusable and upgradeable plugins that can be mixed and matched on search implementations.

 The update scheduler, responsible for updating data sources and analytics has been greatly enhanced.